 I'll give this user administration permissions as I am the admin and want to use this user across all my accounts.
 If you are creating a user for someone else in your organisation you may want to change the access policies as needed.

-Once you create this user you will be given a special log in link.
+Once you create this user you will be given a special login link.
 Click through to this link and then log in as this user.
-One you log in you should see that the main account menu gives you access to a new option called Switch Role.
+Once you log in you should see that the main account menu gives you access to a new option called Switch Role.

 This will save this role on your account and redirect you to it.
 You can repeat this step with any other accounts you want to be able to hop between.